raeleus/skin-composer/README.md

 * Resolved issue with Bitmap Font dialog creating fonts with incorrect baseline values.
 * Resolved drag and drop broken after using Bitmap Font Dialog.
+* Fixed SplitPane preview not allowing for adjustments.

 ### Contact ###